robinrendle/robinrendle.com/_essays/new-web-typography.markdown

 city: Plymouth
 country: UK
 intro: We can trace a nervous path through the links and hearts that occupy our timelines.
-  In search of answers, we’ve peaked under the covers of Material Design and examined hundreds of pattern libraries, since one of them might be secretly withholding the principles of good design within.
+  In search of answers, we’ve peeked under the covers of Material Design and examined hundreds of pattern libraries, since one of them might be secretly withholding the principles of good design within.
 But why are we obsessed with typographic rules?
   And if we were to make guidelines for setting text on the web, what form should